What is Monkeypox?

 - Avoid close contact with monkeypox patients

 If you are a health worker caring for a patient with monkeypox, you should follow standard infection control precautions.
-Ideally only those who have had the monkeypox vaccine should care for infected patients.

 If you are returning from Africa and you are experiencing any of the monkeypox symptoms, visit a healthcare professional.